Discover the Story Inspiring our 2024 Project

 Click on the audio file above to listen to the short story 'The Man Who Planted Trees' by Jean Giono, in English translation.
 This allegory is the starting point for our community performance, open exhibitions, workshops and community sharing days.

-With huge thanks to our board member and trustee, actor and voice artist Claire Storey for her reading of the story, and to Mark Marrington who composed and played the original guitar intro and outro music.
+With huge thanks to our former trustee, actor and voice artist Claire Storey for her reading of the story, and to Mark Marrington who composed and played the original guitar intro and outro music.

-With huge thanks to our board member and trustee, actor and voice artist Claire Storey for her reading of the story, and to Mark Marrington who composed and played the original guitar intro and outro music.
+With huge thanks to our former trustee, actor and voice artist Claire Storey for her reading of the story, and to Mark Marrington who composed and played the original guitar intro and outro music.

 Background & Further Resources